noahehall/multicloud/opensource/apache/tinkerpop.md

         - 4.12.
 Using Lambda functions
         - 4.12.2.
 Using lambdas with sack steps
         - 4.15.
 Using graph variables to associate metadata with a graph
+          - 4.17.
+Creating a sub graph
+        - 4.19.3.
+Introducing TinkerGraph indexes
+        - 4.20.1.
+Introducing the TinkerPop Graph Computer
+        - 4.20.2.
+Experiments with Page Rank
         - requires closures
           - 4.12.4.
 Using regular expressions to do fuzzy searches
           - 4.13.1.
 Creating a regular expression predicate
           - 4.13.
 Creating custom tests (predicates)
-        - requires gremlin variables
-          - 4.17.
-Creating a sub graph
+          - 4.19.1.
+Timing a query - introducing clock and clockWithResult
+            - should probably return to this

 ## TLDR!